People and Partnerships

 Interdisciplinary teams are created for each research project, bringing together the skills, experiences and perspectives specific to the research puzzle under investigation.
 The team is built according to the project's needs, blending RCMG core staff and relevant academic colleagues, practitioners, external specialists and postgraduate students, from the UK and internationally.

-Richard Sandell (Co-director of RCMG and Professor of Museum Studies) has worked with RCMG since its inception, co–directing a number of projects and helping to shape its research focus.
+Richard Sandell (Co-Director of RCMG and Professor of Museum Studies) has worked with RCMG since its inception, co–directing a number of projects and helping to shape its research focus.
 His research interests currently focus on the museum's potential to engage with social justice issues and lend support for human rights.

-Suzanne MacLeod (Professor of Museum Studies) has worked with RCMG on a number of key projects since 2013.
+Suzanne MacLeod (Co-Director of RCMG and Professor of Museum Studies) has worked with RCMG on a number of key projects since 2013 and plays a leading role in shaping the Centre’s research agenda and priorities.
 Her research explores contemporary museum design, with a particular focus on design methodologies and the acknowledgement of the potential of design in creating inclusive environments which foster relationships, equality, and enable full lives.

 Cesare Cuzzola (Research Associate) started collaborating with RCMG in 2018 and joined as a staff member in 2019.
 His personal research focuses on the role of collections in socially engaged practice, exploring how material culture is used and interpreted in museum projects that tackle contemporary social issues.

-Dr Tony Heaton CBE was offered an Honorary Doctorate from the University of Leicester in 2019.
+Dr Tony Heaton OBE was offered an Honorary Doctorate from the University of Leicester in 2019.
 As an artist, disability rights activist and consultant, he made major contributions to projects with RCMG including Unruly bodies, Being Human and Everyone Welcome.

 Dr Matt Smith is an artist, curator and Professor of Ceramics and Glass at Konstfack University of the Arts, Stockholm.
 He received an Honorary Visiting Fellowship from the University of Leicester in 2016 and has supported RCMG on Prejudice and Pride.